Narmos/monostack/README.md

 ```
 ### Syntax Highlighting

-Monostack uses syntax highlighting to pop certain grammar from the English language.
+Monostack uses syntax highlighting to pop certain grammar from the English or French language.

 * Blue words are conjunctions
 * Pink words are prepositions